 A much better solution would be to preserve the existing heart, but that’s a complicated problem to figure out.
 In the adult world, for example, many studies are done with biopsies.
 They’re relatively routine.
 For kids, whose hearts are much smaller, they’re intolerably risky.
 Dr. Miyamoto’s researchers get around that working with explanted tissues.
 But they’re also increasingly looking at the blood.

 “If we could predict who would do poorly that could help inform treatment,” Dr. Miyamoto says.
 “We’re trying to find cells and other biomarkers that can do that, but we need to be able to get them from a blood draw.”

 As she transitions from Dr. Miyamoto’s lab to independent research, Dr. Nakano is currently focused on those circulating biomarkers.
 In fact, last year she identified a set of circulating microRNAs that predicted survival or either transplant or death by 1 year of age.

 She’s now investigating the potential role of the immune system through rigorous classification of the peripheral blood mononuclear cells, or PBMCs, in the blood of single ventricle patients on their way to surgery.
-Working with the Human Immune Monitoring Shared Resource, or HIMSR Core, a collaborative immunology lab on the Anschutz Campus, Dr. Nakano is working to define the types of immune cells in circulation, their activation status and what kind of cytokines they may produce.
+Collaborating with the Human Immune Monitoring Shared Resource, or HIMSR Core, a collaborative immunology lab on the Anschutz Campus, Dr. Nakano is working to define the types of immune cells in circulation, their activation status and what kind of cytokines they may produce.

 “In order to really figure out if a cell type works as a marker, if it’s a good surrogate for what’s happening in the heart,” she says, “you need to know exactly what you’re working with.”